Unique Hampton, NB truss bridge arches over double-stack trains

 A lower-profile, non-composite (not structural) decking system helped keep the approach grades from increasing any more than necessary.

-Designed and manufactured by our AIL Group sister company, Big R Bridge, the galvanized steel structure was fully test-assembled in their Abingdon, VA facility prior to shipping to ensure that all members fit together as designed, minimizing installation challenges.
+The galvanized steel structure was fully test-assembled at our manufacturing facility prior to shipping to ensure that all members fit together as designed, minimizing installation challenges.
 The bridge was shipped partially assembled in four truss sections, with only the stringers, floor beams and other components to be assembled on site.

 Working within a very restrictive space adjacent to the site, the bridge was fully assembled using a small crane and excavators while the new abutments and bridge seat were added to the existing abutments.
 Once everything was prepared and the bridge was hooked up to the 440-ton crane, the >50-ton bridge was lifted into place in less than 10 minutes.

-The client was pleased with the overall bridge supply and services provided by AIL and Big R Bridge.
+The client was pleased with the overall bridge supply and services provided by AIL.